chr15m/frock/README.md

 hello world!
 ```

-Then do `php -S 0.0.0.0:8000` and browse to <http://localhost:8000/hello.php>
+Then `php -S 0.0.0.0:8000` & browse to <http://localhost:8000/hello.php>.

  * In case it's not obvious, this is a hack and probably shouldn't be used in production.
- * This is superficially Clojure and most things won't work.
+ * This is only superficially Clojure.
+Most things won't work.
  * PRs most welcome.

 Most of the code here comes from the Make-a-LISP project.
 The project and the PHP port were both built by [Kanaka](https://github.com/kanaka/).